-Matt Butler, former Fly Fishing Guide and founder of KEA Outdoors discusses the importance of being prepared during the your upcoming angling adventures.
+Matt Butler, former Fly Fishing Guide and founder of KEA Outdoors discusses the importance of being prepared during the your upcoming adventures.

 With more of us heading out to explore our own backyard in the wake of Covid travel restrictions, there has been an inevitable increase in mishaps and emergency rescues, many avoidable and relating to a lack of preparation.